 The cabinets looked so much better when I was done.
 The deeper wood color looked much more in style and really gave the kitchen a remodeled look.

-If you want more information on the process for staining your kitchen cabinets darker, check out how to refinish wood cabinets the easy way.
+If you want more information on the process for staining your kitchen cabinets darker, check out how to refinish wood cabinets with minimal sanding.

 Step 5: Customize the Kitchen Island with Trim, and Paint It